Biden in Mississippi, Sanders in Michigan before primaries

 He called Biden “the comeback kid.”

-Biden had struggled in the early voting states of Iowa, New Hampshire and Nevada but won decisively in South Carolina on Feb.
+Biden had struggled in the early voting states of Iowa, New Hampshire and Nevada, where Sanders emerged as the front runner, but won decisively in South Carolina on Feb.
 29, boosted by African American voters.
 He also had a strong showing on Super Tuesday in states with large numbers of black voters.

 “If I am the comeback kid, which I ain’t there yet, but if I’m the comeback kid, there’s only one reason I’ve come back — the African American community all around the country,” Biden said to applause by the congregation.